NoldAndreas/2DChebClass/README.md

 * Go to Computations/WorkingExamples.
 Run "doTests.m"

-## Matlab-Versions
+### Matlab-Versions

 The code currently runs using Matlab2014a.

+### Contribution guidelines ###

+* only edit/ create branches which start with your first name
+* merging of personal branches with the master branch should be done by Andreas and Ben
+* computations are performed

 ### What is this repository for? ###

 * Quick summary
 * Version
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

-### Contribution guidelines ###

- (i.e. 'don't merge onto the master branch, put your name on the branches, a link to git commands')

-* only edit/ create branches which start with your first name
-* merging of personal branches with the master branch is only done by Andreas and Ben
-* computations are performed

-### Who do I talk to? ###